Skip to main content

 info

 Currently SQL EXPLAIN can only be enabled via DEBUG envvar.
-This is a known issue that should be fixed before the release of PostGraphile v5.0.0.
+This is a known issue that we plan to address.

 Via DEBUG envvar